rapid7/insightconnect-plugins/pastebin/help.md

 * Send text to Pastebin
 * Trigger workflows on new posts
-* Get ana analyze posts
+* Get and analyze posts

 # Requirements